Aa-thomas/aa-thomas/README.md

 🌱 I’m currently learning TypeScript, Wordpress and Jest

-👨‍💻 All of my projects are available at https://aaronthomas.dev/
+👨‍💻 All of my favourite projects are available at https://aaronthomas.dev/

 💬 Ask me about React, NodeJS and Open-Source projects